RadionBik/ML-based-network-traffic-classifier/fs_net/README.md

-Moreover, current training script doesn't use only packet features as described in the paper, but rather uses K-Means centroids for (PS, IPT) features, which can is usually beneficial to the final performance due to presence of the timing information.
+Moreover, current training script doesn't use only packet features as described in the paper, but rather uses K-Means centroids for (PS, IPT) features, which is usually beneficial to the final performance due to presence of the timing information.